kennethgoodman/Columbia-E4579/README.md

 ```bash
 $ curl localhost:8000/ping
 ```
-Now you should see "pong"
+Now you should see "pong" as the response

 You can close gunicorn terminal as we start to run this in the background:
 ```bash